Ascendzor/simple-message-blockchain/README.md

 'block {number}' -> prints the details of the specific block

 'transaction {message} {privateKey}' -> creates a transaction to write a message into the blockchain, using your private key to sign the transaction

 'generateKeyPair' -> prints newly generated publicKey & privateKey as hex

 (likely to be changed in the near future) 'setPublicKey {publicKey}' -> sets publicKey to be used for block reward

 (likely to be changed in the near future) 'setPrivateKey {privateKey}' -> sets privateKey to be used for block reward

+'viewAccount' -> prints all details about an account, takes a publicKey. publicKey should be seen as public unique account identifiers.

 # Transactions